-The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; and errors and omissions, for which the District purchased commercial insurance, subsequent to year end, in January of 2016.
-The District did not carry commercial insurance during the inception period.
+The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; and errors and omissions for which the District carries commercial insurance.
+The District was created in January 2016 and purchased insurance effective June 28, 2016.
+The District has not significantly reduced insurance coverage or had settlements which exceeded coverage amounts through December 31, 2017.

 NOTE 7.
-DEFICIT FUND BALANCE
+SALES TAX ELECTION